-At Radford Academy, we recognise that when a child has a social worker, it is an indicator that the child is more at risk than most pupils.
+At Radford Academy, we recognise that when a child has a social worker, it is an indicator that the child is more at risk than most children.
 This may mean that they are more vulnerable to further harm, as well as facing educational barriers to attendance, learning, behaviour and poor mental health.
-We consider these needs when making plans to support pupils who have a social worker.
+We take these needs into account when making plans to support children who have a social worker.

-The DSL maintains a key role in raising awareness amongst staff about the needs of children who have or who have had a social worker and the barriers that those children might experience in respect of attendance, engagement and achievement at school.
+The DSL maintains a key role in raising awareness amongst staff about the needs of children who have or who have had a social worker and the barriers that those children might experience in respect of attendance, engagement and achievement at our academy.
 In Radford Academy, a one-page child profile will be created for each of these children and shared with all staff involved with that child, so staff are aware.

-The DSL will inform the AGB of the number of children in the academy who have or who have had a social worker.
+The DSL will inform the AGB of the number of children in our academy who have or who have had a social worker.

-The Designated Teacher for looked after children will maintain data for children who have looked after status and for children who have been involved in the care system.
+The Designated Teacher for looked after children will maintain data for children who have 'looked after' status and for children who have been involved in the care system.

 The Designated Teacher will maintain good links with the Virtual School Head to promote the educational achievement of previously looked after children.
 Regular meetings will be organised to update the PEP documentation and to discuss progress and attendance.
-Social workers, the Headteacher, attend these and any other key personnel involved with the child.
+These are attended by social workers, the Headteacher and any other key personnel involved with the child.